Move Realty Co.

 • Tax Laws Can Change: Tax laws are subject to change, so it's essential to stay updated or consult with a tax professional.

-At Move Realty Co., we understand that saving money on your property taxes is important.
-That's why we want to educate you about homestead exemptions.
+We understand that saving money on your property taxes is important.
+That's why we want to educate you about homestead exemptions, specifically in our home state of Georgia.
 These exemptions can significantly reduce your property tax burden, making homeownership more affordable.
-The 2 most common are homestead and senior.
-More information is below

 A homestead exemption is a benefit that reduces the taxable value of your primary residence.
 By reducing the taxable value, you lower the amount of property taxes you owe.
 In Georgia, there is a state-wide exemption, and counties and cities may offer additional exemptions.